TasvirChi/platform-install-packages/doc/setting-up-amazon-cloudfront-cdn-http-https.md

   Final Step – Enable the remote storage profile

-* Click on the dropdown box next to your new storage profile in the Remote Storage Profiles page in Kaltura Admin         Console
+* Click on the dropdown box next to your new storage profile in the Remote Storage Profiles page in Borhan Admin         Console

 * Select **Export Automatically** and then click **OK**

 * You will receive the confirmation that your storage was autoed :)

   Test your new configuration
   You can go ahead and test your new configuration.
-Upload a new video in the KMC, let it convert, and wait for it to     get distributed.
+Upload a new video in the BMC, let it convert, and wait for it to     get distributed.
 After that, try to play the entry and analyse it in your favorite sniffer.
 You should see that the     movies are being downloaded from your cloudfront CDN, look for flv and mp4 files.